Beyond-Voice: Towards Continuous 3D Hand Pose Tracking on Commercial Home Assistant Devices: Introduction

-\begin{itemize} \item We develop a novel continuous fine-grained deep learning based 3D hand tracking system leveraging the existing acoustic sensors in the home assistant devices.
-Our system can 3D localize the 21 finger joints of the hand that are not limited to a pre-defined gesture set. \item Our deep learning model is both environment and user-independent that can work without personalized adaptive training from the user. \item We evaluated our system with a user study with 11 users in three different environments across different days.
+\begin{itemize} \item We develop a novel fine-grained 3D hand tracking system, leveraging the existing acoustic sensors in the home assistant devices.
+Our continuous tracking of 21 finger joints is unbounded to predefined gestures, enabling versatile downstream applications. \item Our deep learning model can generalize across both environments and users without personalized adaptive training. \item We evaluated our system with a user study with 11 users in three different environments across different days.
 The system yields an average MAE of 16.47mm (median 14.57) user-independently. \end{itemize}